 As part of the IOCDF Training Institute, we are expanding the continuing education and training opportunities in for health care professionals treating children and adolescents.

-This fall, we are launching our “Pediatrician Partnership Program” to ensure that pediatricians (almost always the “front door” for families struggling with OCD) are up-to-date in their knowledge of how to properly assess, diagnose, and treat (including referring to a mental health professional) pediatric OCD and PANDAS/PANS.
-This will be a companion outreach program with our Pediatric Behavior Therapy Training Institute (BTTI) for mental health professionals.
+Launched in 2015, our “Pediatrician Partnership Program” works to ensure that pediatricians (almost always the “front door” for families struggling with OCD) are up-to-date in their knowledge of how to properly assess, diagnose, and treat (including referring to a mental health professional) pediatric OCD and PANDAS/PANS.
+This is a companion outreach program to our Pediatric Behavior Therapy Training Institute (BTTI) for mental health professionals.
 Launched in 2013, this comprehensive, 3-day training covers the specifics of assessment, diagnosis, and effective treatment for pediatric OCD.
 This training involves didactic presentations, small group consultation, and follow-up phone consultations.